 The MUSC training program in neurology is fully approved by the Accreditation Council for Graduate Medical Education for training and Board Certification in Neurology.
-We maintain inpatient services in adult neurology at the Medical University Hospital and at the nearby Department of Veterans Affairs Medical Center (DVAMC).
+We maintain inpatient services in adult neurology at the Medical University Hospital and at the nearby Department of Veterans Affairs Medical Center (VAMC).

 The residency program prepares the resident to become a qualified specialist in the practice of clinical neurology and/or a clinical neuroscientist and teacher in the academic setting.
 MUSC Neurology residency is a four-year program, which includes an integrated PGY1 year of medicine.
-The PGY1 year includes two months of neurology and allows for a smooth transition from internship to upper levels.
-Five PGY-1 positions are made available each year.
+The PGY1 year includes three months of neurology and allows for a smooth transition from internship to upper levels.
+Six PGY-1 positions are made available each year.

 Pediatric Neurology Service

-In addition to the in-patient, pediatrics and consultation services, each resident assesses and manages a group of patients in his own longitudinal neurology clinic.
+In addition to the in-patient, pediatrics and consultation services, each resident assesses and manages a group of patients in their own longitudinal neurology clinic.
 The Resident General Neurology Clinic begins in the PGY2 year and continues to the end of PGY4.
-The resident’s clinics are located at MUSC Ambulatory Care, McClennan-Banks Clinic and at the VA.
+The resident’s clinics are located at MUSC Ambulatory Care and at the VA.
 Patients who are seen by a resident during an in-patient stay, an Emergency Dept. evaluation, or are referred to the General Neuro clinic from other MUSC Ambulatory clinics have the opportunity for follow-up with that resident.
 This provides residents with hands-on training in the evolution of neurological disease and the development of patient-physician rapport.